Maharashtra: Sugar mills eye exports before start of next season, seek rule relaxation

 The total export of raw sugar is expected to be 5-6 mt, which mills hope will keep sugar prices under reasonable limits in the domestic market and enable them to pay growers.
 Rohit Pawar, vice-president of the Indian Sugar Mills Association (ISMA), the apex body of private mills, said they have written to the government seeking help in terms of credit to enable exports.

 Earlier, the central government had fixed an export quota of 2 mt of sugar for each mill in the country.
 Mills meeting the quota would be eligible for a subsidy of Rs 55 per tonne of cane crushed.
 The scheme failed to enthuse millers, who had pointed to the low international prices of sugar prevailing then.
-However, with Brazil’s production figures being revised due to diversion of ethanol as well as the ongoing moisture stress, international prices of white sugar have firmed up to Rs 20-20.5 per kg.
+However, with Brazil’s production figures being revised due to diversion of ethanol as well as the ongoing moisture stress, international prices of white sugar have firmed up to Rs 20-20.5 per kg, making exports viable if taken with the subsidy component.

 As mills get ready for exports, they are seeking a relaxation in one of the clauses they feel might hamper their move to claim subsidy.
-The clause in question mandates mills to have followed all necessary government orders for the 2017-18 season and many mills say they have not been able to follow the order for maintenance of minimum stock.
+The clause mandates mills to have followed all necessary government orders for the 2017-18 season and many mills say they have not been able to follow the order for maintenance of minimum stock.
 “Most mills had already sold their sugar to raise money for paying the fair and remunerative price to growers and have failed to maintain stock,” said a miller from Pune.
+This clause should be reviewed, say most millers.

+Sugar analyst Vijay Autade said mills should proactively export sugar to reduce the glut in the domestic market.
+“The quota was decided on the recommendations of the industry and mills should adhere to it,” he said

 For all the latest Pune News, download Indian Express App